 B1 Number Sense, Addition & Subtraction Teacher Guide Page (and Student Book Page) and Skill Builders (SB) B2 Multiplication & Division Facts Teacher Guide Page (and Student Book Page) and Skill Builders (SB) B3 Multiplication & Divison - Problem Solving Teacher Guide Page (and Student Book Page) and Skill Builders (SB) B4 Fractions, Decimals, Geometry & Measurement Teacher Guide Page (and Student Book Page) and Skill Builders (SB) a.
 Represent a fraction 1/b on a number line diagram by defining the interval from 0 to 1 as the whole and partitioning it into b equal parts.
 Recognize that each part has size 1/b on the number line.
 7 SB: 30-4 b.
 Represent a fraction a/b on a number line diagram by marking off a lengths $1/b$ from 0.
 Recognize that the resulting interval has size a/b and that its endpoint locates the number a/b on the number line.
-7, 26 SB: 30-4 3.
-Explain equivalence of fractions in special cases, and compare fractions by reasoning about their size.
+7, 26 SB: 30-4 MGSE3 .NF.3 Explain equivalence of fractions through reasoning with visual fraction models.
+Compare fractions by reasoning about their size.
 11-15 a.
 Understand two fractions as equivalent (equal) if they are the same size, or the same point on a number line.
 14 SB: 32-3 b.
-Recognize and generate simple equivalent fractions, e.g., 1/2 = 2/4, 4/6 = 2/3).
-Explain why the fractions are equivalent, e.g By using a visual fraction model.
+Recognize and generate simple equivalent fractions with denominators of 2, 3, 4, 6, and 8, e.g., $1/2 = 2/4$, $4/6 = 2/3$.
+Explain why the fractions are equivalent, e.g., by using a visual fraction model.
 14 SB: 32-3 C. Express whole numbers as fractions, and recognize fractions that are equivalent to whole numbers.
-Examples: Express 3 in the form 3 = 3/1; recognize that 6/1 = 6; locate 4/6 and 1 at the same point of a number line diagram.
-11 SB: 30-6 d.
+Examples: Express 3 in the form 3 = 6/2 (3 wholes is equal to six halves); recognize that 3/1 = 3; locate 4/4 and 1 at the same point of a number line diagram.
+11 SB: 30-6, 30-9 d.
 Compare two fractions with the same numerator or the same denominator by reasoning about their size.
 Recognize that comparisons are valid only when the two fractions refer to the same whole.
 Record the results of comparisons with the symbols >, =, or <, and justify the conclusions, e.g., by using a visual fraction model.
 13, 15 SB: 32-1, 32-4 3.MD MEASUREMENT AND DATA Solve problems involving measurement and estimation of intervals of time, liquid volumes, and masses of objects.